Alpaca Network Announces Launch of Modelz: The First Decentralized Exchange for AI Models

 Modelz operates through a two-stage process designed to align incentives and fuel open-source AI development.
 It begins with an Initial Model Offering (IMO), where a creator selects an open-source model and mints [MODEL] tokens, selling a portion in exchange for PACA to seed the model's treasury.
 Once live, agents will be able to access the top models via API via Modelz's inference partners.

 These payments flow through smart contracts that automatically distribute revenue to model developers, compute providers, and token stakers.
-A perpetual 6.5% "2p% reserve" is also applied to each transaction, evenly rewarding model creators, model stakers, and PACA stakers-ensuring long-term alignment and shared success across the ecosystem.
+A perpetual 6.5% "2 pie percent reserve" is also applied to each transaction, evenly rewarding model creators, model stakers, and PACA stakers-ensuring long-term alignment and shared success across the ecosystem.

 Launch Roadmap